Medical Records and Health Information Technicians

 - Understanding written sentences and paragraphs in work related documents.

-- Managing one's own time and the time of others.
+- Managing own time and the time of others.

-- Talking to others to convey information effectively.
+- Talking to others and convey information effectively.

-- Communicating effectively in writing as appropriate for the needs of the audience.
+- Communicate effectively in writing for the audience.

-- Understanding the implications of new information for both current and future problem solving and decision-making.
+- Understand the implications of new information for problem solving and decision-making.